OHIF/static-wado-java/README.md

 # static-wado
+The canonical location of this is now [OHIF static-wado](https://github.com/OHIF/static-wado.git)

 A command line tool to generate static WADO metadata and bulkdata files.
 The input for the tool is the locations of DICOM files.
 The output is a DICOMweb static directory structure.
 There are three types of operations which can be performed, and all three can be done at once.
-The first, converting single DICOM instances into single-instance bulkdata and metadata files just writes the instance level instance and metadata JSON files, as well as the deplicated data set referencing the written files.
+The first, converting single DICOM instances into bulkdata/pixeldata and deduplicated metadata.
+The second groups the deduplicated metadata into sets that identify the information for the study.
+The third actually writes out the study level metadata/query in the standard DICOMweb format.
-The second, generates the series and study level metadata responses from the deuplicated file dataset.
-The final one, uploads the JSON and bulkdata files to a cloud provider.

 When run all together, these changes create a static structure that can be served as a DICOMweb service.
+The fact that these are each independent stages allows study metadata to safely be created in a fully distributed system.
+There are timing requirements on writing the updates, and there are some retries that ensure eventual consistency, but those updates can be done on any or multiple of the distributed systems.

 ## Simple Output Structure
-The base or simple output structure starts with a top level directory studies/STUDY_UID/
-* File study.gz containing the study level JSON query response
-* File deduplicated-index.gz containing references to the current state of the study
-* metadata.gz containing the JSON metadata for the entire study information
-* File series.gz containing a complete series query for the study
-* instance.gz containing an instance query for the study
-* Directories series/SERIES_UID/
-  * File metadata.gz containing the metadata response for the series
-  * Directories instances/OBJECT_UID/
-      * File ../index.gz containing an instance level query for the series
-      * File metadata.gz containing the JSON metadata information for the series
-      * Directory frames containing files 1..n raw directory frames (optional)
-      * File pixeldata, containing a direct retrieve of the frame data (video only for now)
+See the [Archive Format](docs/archive-format.md) for details on how the output is organized.

 ## Hash Bulkdata Indexed Structure
 By default, the bulkdata associated with an instance will be stored in a directory structure indexed by hash values.
-The basic structure is  HASH1/HASH2/HASH3.ext  where HASH1, 2 are the first part of the hash, HASH3 is the remainder of the hash.
-The hash value is generated on the specified key/value pairs for JSON like structures, and on the decompressed pixel data for images.
+The basic structure is bulkdata/{hash0-3}/{hash3-5}/{hash5-} where the hash is a hash value of the object.
+This is the same structure used for partial hash contents.

-The file extensions are:
-* .raw for octet-stream/unencoded
-* .dcm for raw DICOM files

 # Overall Design
-The basic design for Static WADO is an application at the top level to parse command line options, and then a library with a few components in it to handle the scanning and output generation.
+The basic design for Static WADO is an application at the top level to parse command line options, and then a library StudyManager that is basically a set of callbacks which are basically notifications on various events/data sets such as add single deduplicated object, handle study completion events etc.

 ## Client
 The first client is a simple app setting up the initial setup directories and options, and then calling the study manager to search for and convert files.
-Other clients may appear over time for things like DIMSE dicom receive.
+Other clients may appear over time for things like DIMSE dicom receive, or writing directly to cloud storage such as AWS S3.

-## Managers
-In this implementation, only a study manager will exist.
-It has the funcitonality to scan for studies, open up a study engine for each study as it comes in, and add instances to the study engine, calling the finalize/complete operation on the study engine once the next study is started.

-## Engines
-The study engine will have the pieces necessary to manage the bulkdata extraction, image conversion and de-duplication.

-TODO: Consider whether having an engine for each of bulkdata, image conversion and de-duplication is a good idea.
-Those are fairly independent components, so having one for each is probably a good idea.

-## Data Services
-A data service for query results (JSON), metadata results and bulkdata will all be required.
-These might have two layers to them, one for File I/O and a second set for cloud I/O to separate the format concerns from the location concerns.

 # Running Static Wado